F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/learning_stack/README.md

   - Key: "f5_tg", value: "traffic-group-1"

 If you have the same route destinations (a wildcard destination of 0.0.0.0/0, for example) in multiple route tables, with each destination targeting a different interface of the BIG-IP VEs, we recommend creating a new set of self IP addresses and their corresponding IP configurations in Azure, and then tagging the route table appropriately.

+To find the self IP address from the BIG-IP VE Configuration utility, on the Main tab, click **Network > Self IPs**.

 Use the following examples steps to create a secondary set of self IP addresses and corresponding Azure IP configurations, and add the required Azure tags to the route table resource: